wallaceandzhao-code/SlayTheSpire2.LAN.Multiplayer/README.md

 Used Local network with friends to play Slay The Spire 2 multiplayer.

-Tip: You can change player name in the mp_names.json file on each host or client.
-The host will not synchronize player name to client.

 ## How Install
 Extract the archive to get mods folder then place mods folder into the game directory.